jschmittlin/looserupdatev2/README.md

 # LooserUpdateV2

-A personnal discord bot using Discord slash commands and Riot Games League of Legends API (https://developer.riotgames.com/).
+A discord bot using Discord slash commands and Riot Games League of Legends API (https://developer.riotgames.com/).

 LooserUpdateV2 is a discord bot that allows you to view summoner profile and get notified when a player has played a ranked game.